jhpyle/docassemble/demo.md

           jurisdiction_county + " County, " + jurisdiction_state
 ---
 code: |
-  import datetime
-  import dateutil.relativedelta
-  import dateutil.parser
-  cutoff_date = datetime.datetime.now() - \
+  cutoff_date = current_datetime() - date_interval(years=statute_of_limitations_years)
-  dateutil.relativedelta.relativedelta(years=statute_of_limitations_years)
-  if dateutil.parser.parse(injury_date) > cutoff_date:
+  if as_datetime(injury_date) > cutoff_date:
       statute_of_limitations_ok = True
   else:
       statute_of_limitations_ok = False
 comment: |
-  This code uses some Python functions to determine whether the date of the injury is within the statute of limitations period.
+  This code uses some date/time functions to determine whether the date of the injury is within the statute of limitations period.

   The variable cutoff_date represents the latest date in the past when an injury could have occurred that would still be actionable under the statute of limitations.

   To calculate cutoff_date, we start with today's date and subtract a number of number of years given by the applicable statute of limitations.

   The number of years in the applicable statute of limitations period is the number stored in the variable statute_of_limitations_years.

-  In Python, we calculate cutoff_date using the subtraction operator, the minus sign, which does special things when the variables involved are dates and intervals.
-The call to "datetime.datetime.now()" returns today's date and time as a date object.
-The call to "relativedelta()" returns a time interval object where the length of the interval is number of years given by statute_of_limitations_years.
-Today's date "minus" that interval gives the date in the past we are looking for.

-  This code relies on the special Python modules datetime, dateutil.relativedelta, and dateutil.parser.
-We could have used an "import" block to import these modules.
-If we did that, the Python "import" command would be run every time a question is asked in the interview.
-There may be a slight efficiency boost to importing module names into the namespace only when and if they are necessary.
----
-generic object: Individual
-question: |
-  In what country ${ x.do_question('live') }?
-fields:
-  - Country: x.address.country
----
-generic object: Individual
-question: |
-  In what neighborhood ${ x.do_question('live') }?
-fields:
-  - Neighborhood: x.address.neighborhood
----
-generic object: Individual
-question: |
-  In what county ${ x.do_question('live') }?
-fields:
-  - County: x.address.county
----
-generic object: Address
-sets:
-  - x.county
-  - x.country
-  - x.neighborhood
-code: |
-  x.geolocate()
 ---
 generic object: Individual
 decoration: home